jaantollander/masters-thesis/content/30_methods.md

 `write_bytes`
 : todo

+---

+Lustre clients can cache certain file operations such as `open`.
+That is, if `open` is called multiple times with same arguments Lustre client can serve it from the cache instead of having to request it from MDS.
+Thus cached operations are not counted in the jobstats.
+This means for example, that there can be more `close` than `open` operations counted, because `close` cannot be cached.

 ## Processing the statistics
+We parse `sum` values from `read_bytes` and `write_bytes`, `samples` from the others and omit rest of the counts.

 We furher process the data by computing a difference between two concecutive intervals, which tells us how many operations occured during the interval.
 Each data point has the same fields for values and thus we can represent it in a tuple.
 Multiple tuples form a table (aka relation), therefore, we can efficiently store the differences into a tabular format for storage and analysis.